janfoeh/paperclip-optimizer/README.md

 to generate an initializer in config/initializers.

-### Caution
+### CAUTION

-image_optim inserts itself into the asset pipeline and tries to compress your applications image assets as well.
+**image_optim automatically inserts itself into the asset pipeline and tries to compress your `/app/assets/images` as well.
-Since it enables all libraries it supports by default, you might suddenly run into errors if you do not have all of them installed.
+Since it enables all libraries it supports by default, you might suddenly run into errors if you do not have all of them installed.**

-Please note: image_optim settings made through PaperclipOptimizer do not apply here.
+Please note: settings you made through PaperclipOptimizer only apply to Paperclip attachments, not to image_optims asset compressor.

 To disable image_optim in your asset pipeline, add